 When the network of satellites designed to control the global climate starts to attack Earth, it's a race against the clock for its creator to uncover the real threat before a worldwide Geostorm wipes out everything and everyone.

 When catastrophic climate change endangers Earth's very survival, world governments unite and create the Dutch Boy Program: a world wide net of satellites, surrounding the planet, that are armed with geoengineering technologies designed to stave off the natural disasters.
-After successfully protecting the planet for two years, something is starting to go wrong.
+After successfully protecting the planet for three years, something is starting to go wrong.
 Two estranged brothers are tasked with solving the program's malfunction before a world wide Geostorm can engulf the planet.

 12 of 25 people found this review helpful.

 Was this review helpful to you?